Huambo Province: Government

 The province is headed by a Governor, currently Faustino Muteka, assisted by two vice-governors (Social and Economical Affairs).
 The central Government is represented also by 3 Delegates who report to their Ministry and to the Governor: Finance, Justice and Interior.
 The rest of Ministerial Delegations became Directorates after a reform introduced in June 1998: Health, Education, Energy and Water, Urbanism, Agriculture, Social Assistance, strengthening thus even more the power of the Governor to whom they report.

 All 11 Municipalities are headed by the civilian Administrators, under whom come 35 Communal Administrators.
 These have their own politically appointed Regedores (textually, Rulers) and the traditional leaders, the Sobas, who have lost much of their ancestral significance in the decision – making process.

+Transport

+Two trans-African automobile routes intersect in Huambo: